mongodb/docs/source/mms-console.rst

 The MMS web console provides an extensive set of features for analyzing the statistics collected by the MMS agent.
 For a basic overview of the console, see the :doc:`usage </usage>` documentation.
-This document provides a more in-depth guide of the MMS console.
+This document provides a more in-deptnh guide of the MMS console.

 Host Statistics